Tobiky/dot-bot/SPECIFICATION.md

 include natural dynamic type for cases when JSON-like values are returned or used (such as MongSh).

 - Evaluation of types is lazy (extrapolated) except when annotated.
+The execution engine will attempt to solve (and remember) the type when needed.